San Diego Surf (film)

-San Diego Surf is a 1968 feature film directed by Andy Warhol and Paul Morrissey, and filmed in La Jolla, California in May 1968.
-On June 3, 1968, Warhol was shot by Valerie Solanas, bringing work on the film to a halt.
-In 1996, the Andy Warhol Foundation commissioned Morrissey to "finish editing the film based on Warhol's notes".
+San Diego Surf is a 1968 feature film directed by Andy Warhol.
 The film stars Viva, Taylor Mead, Joe Dallesandro, Ingrid Superstar, Tom Hompertz, Eric Emerson, Nawana Davis, Michael Boosin, and Louis Waldon.

-The film was a follow-up to Warhol's Lonesome Cowboys (released December 1967) with much of the same cast.
+Warhol was shot by Valerie Solanas and critically injured shortly after filming was complete, and subsequently the film was shelved.
+In 1995, Warhol's assistant on the film, Paul Morrissey, was commissioned to finish editing the film.

 Plot

 Mr. and Mrs. Mead (Mead and Viva) are a married couple renting a seaside mansion to a group of young male surfers.
 Their daughter (Ingrid Superstar) is pregnant and on the hunt for a husband.
 Mr. Mead, who is gay, tries to pawn her off to one of the surfers.

 Meanwhile, Viva wants a divorce from her husband, who wants a surfer of his own.
 Tom (Hompertz), a surfer, is inveigled by Mr. Mead to urinate on him.
 In a close-up, Mr. Mead receives Tom's offering ecstatically, after which he comments, "I'm a real surfer now."